 So while you might think of "modern" and see images of houses built today, that's actually not what it means in terms of architecture.

-The contemporary design essentially means the style of today.
-It's not something that can be pinpointed exactly, because styles and fashions and trends change quite quickly.
+The contemporary design essentially means "the style of today."
+It's not something that can be pinpointed exactly, because styles and fashions and trends change so quickly.

-So, modern refers to a specific time period in American history and contemporary refers to the ever-changing trends in house design of today.
+To put it simply, "modern" refers to a specific time period in American history and "contemporary" refers to the ever-changing trends in house design of today.

 Now you have a better understanding of the basics, let's break it down a little more for you.